Denise Schmutz, recipient of the Oberwolfach Leibniz Graduate Student Grant

 We would once again like to thank the organisers for their hospitality and providing the platform for experts in the area to share and exchange ideas.

 From 10th to 21st of October, the first two workshop-weeks of the RICAM Special Semester “Tomography across the Scales” took place at the Johann Radon Institute for Computational and Applied Mathematics in Linz.
 There, Fabian Hinterer, Simon Hubmer, Michael Quellmalz, Ekaterina Sherina and Leopold Veselka, all members of the mathematical subprojects within the SFB project, were invited to present their latest scientific advances to an audience of experts in the various fields of Inverse Problems.
-Furthermore, the members got the chance to exchange ideas with other researchers and to benefit from external input.
-We express our gratitude to the organizers for the invitation and the hospitality during these perfectly organized workshops!

 Currently, the autumn school as part of the Special Semester “Tomography Across the Scales” takes places at the RICAM in Linz.
 Peter Elbau, one of our project leaders, was invited to give an introductory lecture on the mathematics behind optical coherence tomography.
 The audience, including several members of SFB, warmly welcomed the intuitive and very well presented lecture on this highly complex topic.

 From June 19 to 22, 2022, for the first time new and old members of the SFB project “Tomography Across the Scales” met each other in person in Roßleithen(Upper Austria).
 Interesting talks about the already accomplished and the possible future work helped the new members to get to know the various fields of research and initiated discussions about additional collaborations within the SFB project.
-A hiking trip up to the Wurbauerkogel concluded this well organized event.

 The online Workshop at the Erwin Schrödinger International Institute for Mathematics and Physics (ESI) has just started.
 This is a two-weeks event with more than 50 international researchers participating.